Dunkahoop/Node-Exercises/README.md

 ## Usage

-To run, access the directory in a terminal and run `npm run`.
+To run an app, access the directory of the app's folder in a terminal and run `npm run`.
 Then, go to the URL `localhost:8080`